Skip to main content

 Skip User Reviews

-• Steep learning curve with a complex and unintuitive user interface and keybindings that can frustrate new players.
+• Steep learning curve and unintuitive, clunky controls and user interface that can frustrate new players.

 • gameplay